tsheng0315/Projects-on-CV/Fake News Detection with Machine Learning/README.md

 ## Task 1: Understand the Problem Statement and business case

 * Right now we are in a world of mis-information and fake news.
 This project aims at detecting fake news with Recurrent Neural Networks and LSTM (a type of Recurrent Neural Networks)

 * Natural Language Processing (NLP) work by converting words(text) into numbers.

 * These numbers are then used to train an AI/ML model to make predictions.

 ![](https://github.com/tsheng0315/Projects-on-CV/blob/main/Fake%20News%20Detection%20with%20Machine%20Learning/graphs/task%201%20intro.png)

+It is like I'm going to make a binary classification to tell whether the input news is True/ Fake.

 ## Task 2: Import libraries and datasets